This blog post was originally published on the Engagex blog on January 18th, 2021.

 Educate, review, and confirm on each topic.

-This time your topics include: home/rental, separate structures, contents, additional living expense, liability, guest medical coverage.
+This time your topics include home/rental, separate structures, contents, additional living expense, liability, guest medical coverage.

-Don’t forget notes and discounts.
+Don’t forget: take notes and review for potential discounts.

 Follow the same process again.

 This time discuss umbrella policies, trailers, ATVs, watercraft, and rental properties.